therod/theminimalistcoder/app/data/articles/2017-08-05-stoic-tapas.md

 ---
 title: "Stoic Tapas"
-description: "Adopting a life philosophy can have a huge impact on your life, I chose Stoicism."
+description: "Adopting a life philosophy can be seen as a tool which can have a positive impact on your life.
+One school of philosophy that resonated with me the most Stoicism.
+Here is a quick summary of the most important tenets when it comes to practicing it..."
 created_at: '2017-08-05'
 updated_at: '2017-08-05'
 published: true
 ---

-## Be content
+### Be content
 Be content with what you already have.
 Do not make your happiness depend on possessions or achievements.
 Wanting to have what you already have will make you more grateful and happy on a daily basis.